tenergy05/DBProxy/architecture.md

 # DBProxy Architecture (Java/Netty Prototype)

 ## Goal
-Teleport-style (v18.5.1) database proxy in Java that preserves native wire protocols (Postgres, Mongo, Cassandra), adds pluggable auth (JSON Web Token, JWT placeholder), routing, and audit hooks, while keeping clients (psql/JDBC/IntelliJ, mongo shell/driver, cqlsh/driver) unchanged.
+Teleport-style (v18.5.1) database proxy in Java that preserves native wire protocols (Postgres, Mongo, Cassandra) with Teleport-like naming/layout.
+Clients (psql/JDBC/IntelliJ, mongo shell/driver, cqlsh/driver) remain unaware of auth; the proxy completes SASL/GSS (Kerberos) to the backend using its own credentials.

 Protocol selection is determined by the listener/engine or routing metadata, not by sniffing bytes.